Nordstrom/sensu-handler-awsdecomm/README.md

+# sensu-handler-awsdecomm
+A Sensu handler to handle decommissioning of EC2 instances in Sensu and Chef

 awsdecomm
 =========

-A sensu handler for decomission of AWS nodes in sensu and chef-server.
+A Sensu handler for decomissioning of AWS EC2 instances in sensu and chef.

 A walkthrough to create your own http://www.ragedsyscoder.com/blog/2014/01/14/sensu-automated-decommission-of-clients/